Jackpot, Nevada: History

 After Idaho outlawed all forms of casino gaming in 1954, "Cactus Pete" Piersanti and Don French moved their slot machine operations from Idaho to the Jackpot townsite.
 Piersanti's and French's gaming establishments were named Cactus Pete's and the Horseshu Club, respectively.
 Piersanti in particular is credited for founding Jackpot.

 In May 1958, the settlement was first recognized by the Elko County commissioners as an unincorporated town named "Horse Shu", with a population of 65, despite a protest over the name by Cactus Pete's.
 Because the club owners could not agree on a name, the county commissioners renamed it a month later as "Unincorporated Town No. 1".
 The clubs compromised on the name "Jackpot" in 1959.
 Jackpot has been noted for its colorful place name which has been said to be the most unusual in the state of Nevada.

 By 1960, the population had reached 400, but most residents were living in trailers because banks would not approve building loans, being unsure of the town's long-term prospects.

 Cactus Pete's management took over the Horseshu in 1964 to form what would eventually become Ameristar Casinos.
 Cactus Pete's and Horseshu, as well as the independent Barton's Club 93 and the Four Jacks Casino, form the basis of the town's economy.

 Geography

-Jackpot is located near Salmon Falls Creek and north of Middle Stack Mountain in the Granite Range of northeast Nevada.
+At an elevation of approximately 5200 ft above sea level, Jackpot is located near Salmon Falls Creek and north of Middle Stack Mountain in the Granite Range of northeast Nevada.
 Jackpot is located about 50 mi east (but 80 mi by road) of the unincorporated town of Jarbidge and the Jarbidge Wilderness.